shapeshed/shapeshed.com/content/posts/illustrator_101_selection_tools.md

-{
-  "slug": "illustrator-101-selection-tools",
-  "title": "Illustrator 101 - Selection tools",
-  "date": "2007-05-11T00:00:00+01:00",
++++
+date = "2007-05-11T00:00:00+01:00"
-  "description": "Understanding the selection tools is a must for working with icons or illustrations.
-Master the basics and you will save yourself a great deal of time.", "tags": [
+description = "Understanding the selection tools is a must for working with icons or illustrations.
+Master the basics and you will save yourself a great deal of time." slug = "illustrator-101-selection-tools" tags = ["Illustrator 101", "Illustrator"] title = "Illustrator 101 - Selection tools"

-    "Illustrator 101",
-    "Illustrator"
-  ]
-}
++++

 ## The Selection Tool